ryanwong-uk/sky-cat-news/README.md

      BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD = <your keystore private key password>
   ```

-* The keystore file should be securely uploaded and then placed to `$HOME/keystores/release.jks`
+* The Keystore file should be securely uploaded and then placed to `$HOME/keystores/release.jks`

 ## Building the App

-This project can be built using the options provided under the Android Studio `Build` menu, or using the gradle commands.
-Some common gradle command line tasks are:
+This project can be built using the options provided under the Android Studio `Build` menu or using the Gradle commands.
+Some common Gradle command line tasks are:

 ./gradlew `<task>`: